syscoin/sysethereum-contracts/scripts/README.md

 *   development: Contract development without interacting with Syscoin blockchain
 *   integrationSyscoinRegtest: Integration tests ganache and Syscoin regtest
-*   integrationSyscoinMain: Integration tests ganache and Syscoin main network
+*   mainnet: Integration tests mainnet and Syscoin main network
 *   rinkeby: Integration tests Rinkeby testnet and Syscoin main network

 Note: There's a ropsten network but currently contracts are too large to be